Quantum Altermagnetic Instability in Disordered Metals: Computation of the polarization function

-In the following treatment, the summation over momentum will be split into the summation over $\nu\,\varepsilon_{\bm k}$, and the integration over $\varphi$, which is left explicit untill the end of the calculation.
-Integration over $\varphi$ in Eq.(\ref{eq:Pi_munu_app}) means angular averaging over the Fermi surface.
+In the following treatment, the summation over momentum will be split into the summation over $\nu\,\varepsilon_{\bm k}$, and the integration over $\varphi$, which is left explicit until the end of the calculation.
+Integration over $\varphi$ in Eq.~(\ref{eq:Pi_munu_app}) means angular averaging over the Fermi surface.
+The most efficient procedure is to expand $G^{R/A}$ to the lowest nontrivial term of $\bm h(\bm{k}_{\pm})$: For small \(|\bm h|\tau\) we expand $G^{R/A}$ as